amarzbar/PokemonMetaAnalyzer/README.md

      - create `resources` folder to hold all data files and external scripts
      - create `/www` folder to contain `stylesheet.css` and `script.js`
      - create `mod` folder to contain all app modules
-     - create `doc` folder to contain all dev-related documentation
+     - create `docs` folder to contain all dev-related documentation

 ### Feature List (Working) :spiral_notepad: